Swiss Re's 2017 SONAR report examines top emerging risks

-- Swiss Re's latest SONAR report features 20 new emerging risk themes and six emerging trend spotlights the re/insurance industry should have on its radar
+- Swiss Re's SONAR report highlights 21 emerging risks that the re/insurance industry should keep on its radar

-Reduced market access, regulatory fragmentation, the return of inflation, cloud risk accumulation, but also emerging liability legislation for artificial intelligence, are some of the key risks identified in this year's SONAR report published today.
-The publication is based on the SONAR process, a crowdsourcing tool drawing on Swiss Re's unique internal risk management expertise to pick up early signals of what lies beyond the horizon.
+Turmoil in emerging markets, increased localisation of internet networks within country borders and financial repression are some of the key risks identified in this year's SONAR report published today.
+The publication is based on the SONAR process, an innovative crowdsourcing tool drawing on Swiss Re's unique internal risk management expertise to pick up early signals of what lies beyond the horizon.

-The identified risks are relevant to life and non-life insurance areas as well as asset management.
-They are presented with the goal of helping industry players prepare for new scenarios by adapting their behaviour, market conduct and product portfolios.
+The identified risks are relevant to life and non-life insurance areas and are presented with the goal of helping industry players prepare for new scenarios by adapting their behaviours, market conduct and product portfolios.

-The six top risks with the highest potential impact:
+The three top risks with the highest potential impact:

 Notes to editors